thegooddocsproject/request-for-comment/rfc-007-glossaries-repository-and-website.md

 If this proposal is accepted, the following tasks must be completed:

 - [ ] Establish the subdomain glossaries.thegooddocsproject.dev
-- [ ] Add the CC-By 4.0 license to [https://github.com/thegooddocsproject/glossaries](https://github.com/thegooddocsproject/glossaries).
+- [ ] Update the license of [https://github.com/thegooddocsproject/glossaries](https://github.com/thegooddocsproject/glossaries) to align with The Good Docs website license - based on Creative Commons by Attribution.
 - [ ] Set up website tooling (probably Hugo).
 - [ ] Populate the website with initial content.